-Multiple new spy shots of the 2021 Hyundai H1 have surfaced online revealing some key elements of the all-new Hyundai H1 interior.
-They indicate that there will be at least two types of instrument clusters (fully digital and semi-digital), a uniquely designed steering wheel lifted from the Sonata DN8, a full-width front AC vent on the dashboard, and a large storage area between the steering wheel and the instrument cluster.
-Head over to autospy.net to see spy shots.
+In January, spy shots on autospy.net of the 2021 Hyundai H1’s interior confirmed the plan for two types of instrument clusters (fully digital and semi-digital), a uniquely designed steering wheel lifted from the Sonata DN8, a full-width front AC vent on the dashboard, and a large storage area between the steering wheel and the instrument cluster.

-The next-gen Hyundai H1 (next-gen Hyundai Starex) arriving in 2021 could spawn the first-ever Hyundai electric van.
-Hyundai has confirmed that a pure electric Hyundai MPV in its LCV range is in the pipeline for 2022, and there are good chances of it being a next-gen Hyundai H1 EV though the company has not given a model confirmation.
+The Hyundai Staria (next-gen Hyundai H1) could spawn the first-ever Hyundai electric van.
+Hyundai has confirmed that a pure electric Hyundai MPV in its LCV range is in the pipeline for 2022, and there are good chances of it being a next-gen Hyundai H1 EV though the company has not given a direct confirmation.

-The commercial EV market holds a massive potential, especially in Hyundai’s high-value markets like Europe and the U.S. Rival companies Renault, Peugeot and Nissan already sell electric vans, while Ford announced the E-Transit electric van just last month.
+The commercial EV market holds a massive potential, especially in Hyundai’s high-value markets like Europe and the U.S. Rival companies Renault, Peugeot and Nissan already sell electric vans, while Ford announced the E-Transit electric van more recently.
 Hyundai apparently hopes to catch-up with its next-gen H1, which it is currently testing in South Korea.

 The upscale design and tech-laden cabin of the next-gen Hyundai H1 would augur well with an electric powertrain, as those are the basic expectations from EVs.
 It’s too early to talk about the specifications, but Hyundai would need to obviously package the biggest of its battery packs and a punchy motor in the H1 EV so that the range and performance are competitive.

-The 2021 Hyundai H1 could break cover in the middle of this year, and the first-ever Hyundai electric MPV may follow next year.
-The all-electric variant would help Hyundai to significantly boost the H1’s sales in European countries, where there are attractive perks available to customers for commercial EVs.
+The Hyundai Staria is expected to go on sale in the first half of the year, and the first-ever Hyundai electric MPV may follow next year.
+The all-electric variant would help Hyundai to significantly boost the H1’s sales in European countries, where attractive perks are available to customers for commercial EVs.

 An older version of the Hyundai H1/Starex was imported to India for Korean managers and is spotted regularly in Chennai.